 An astonishingly rich re-creation of the land of Oz, this book retells the story of Elphaba, the Wicked Witch of the West, who wasn't so wicked after all.
 Taking readers past the yellow brick road and into a phantasmagoric world rich with imagination and allegory, Gregory Maguire just might change the reputation of one of the most sinister characters in literature.

-This is a used copy in very good condition with some slight yellowing to the pages.
+This is a used copy in good condition with some light wear.

 By Gregory Maguire.
 Paperback.
 406 pages.
 Published by William Morrow Paperbacks, 2000.